 'Oh, sir,' I burst out, 'do give him a chance.
 Indeed he never means to do wrong.
 The harm is not in him.
-He
+He would have been the best of us all if he had only been let alone.'

 Those were exactly my own foolish words, for which I could have beaten myself afterwards; but Mr. Castleford only gave a slight grave smile, and said, 'You mean that your brother's real defect is in courage, moral and physical.'